jahaltom/mtDNA-Pre-term-birth-association-/README.md

 python WeibullFiltering.py $file "$columnCat_string" "$columnCont_string"
 ```
 #### Outlier removal with Weibull (WeibullFiltering.py):
-- Takes in (input file and columns in FeaturesPASS)
+- Takes in (input file and Categorical/Continuous features)
 - Removes samples where gestational age "GAGEBRTH" or  PTB (0 or 1) is na.
-Also removes samples with missing data in any of the input columns "FeaturesPASS".
+Also removes samples with missing data in any of the input columns.
 - Fits the Weibull distribution to the data for "GAGEBRTH".
    - Defines lower/upper cutoff thresholds, in days, for outlier detection (1st percentile and 99th percentile).
    - Filters the data on these threshholds (>= lower_cutoff) & <= upper_cutoff).